cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

                 # continue
                 return None

-The inline comments are already self-explainatory.
+The inline comments are already self-explanatory.
 You can find many more example of both evented and traditional signatures in our `community repository`_.

 .. _`community repository`: https://github.com/cuckoobox/community